saieva123/products-crud-api/README.md

 # Service

-The project shows a demostration on
+The project provides CRUD restful API example to show that how a backend server implements product management.

 # App